 The following assumptions are taken a baseline for this work:

-GEO and NGSO (e.g. LEO, MEO, HEO) based satellite access to be considered
+GSO and NGSO (e.g. LEO, MEO, HEO) based satellite access to be considered

+NGSO is not applicable for ESIM scenarios in Ka band from ITU perspective

 Targeted UE types: fixed and mobile VSAT.
 VSAT UE characteristics from TR38.821 to be considered in priority but additional NTN UE classes may be considered if justified

+Regarding mobile VSAT, three types of terminal and scenario exist; airborne, maritime and land based ESIM.
+Which type(s) to be specified depends on the outcome of the regulation analysis and co-existence study.

 FDD mode is assumed for satellite operation above 10 GHz, while TDD mode is assumed for terrestrial operation in FR2